 Server and client: Configuration of the ActiveX

-a) On the General page check if the setting of Authentication Level is set to None.
+a) On the "General" tab check if is set Authentication Level to None.

-b) On the Location page check the setting Run application on this computer.
+b) On the "Location" tab check if is set Run application on this computer.

-c) On the Security page check if all options are set to Use Default.
+c) On the "Security" tab check if all options are set to the value Use Default.
 The options are Launch and Activation Permissions, Access Permissions and Configuration Permissions.

-d) On the Identity page check whether the Interactive user is set.
-It is also possible to configure the login details for specific common user, that allows independent access from the client computer regardless of the Windows user that is currently logged in/out on the server.
+d) On the "Identity" tab check whether the Interactive user is set.
+It is also possible to configure the login details for specific common user, that allows independent access from the client computer independently on the Windows user that is currently logged in/out on the server.

-The setup of messages for PROMOTIC depends on the location of the PROMOTIC software on the disc.
-If the PROMOTIC software is moved to another location or another version is registered by PmReg.bat
+Setting of permissions for the PROMOTIC application depends on the location of the PROMOTIC software on the disk.
+If the PROMOTIC software is moved to another location, then the DCOM